 Lavender will be perfectly happy hanging out in soils with low fertility, but you can't skimp on sunlight.
 Lavender needs at least six hours of full sunlight per day and the more, the better.
 Since lavender prefers alkaline soil, you'll also want a soil pH of at least 7.0.

 Water up to twice a week during the first few weeks after planting to help the lavender become established.
 After that, watering every few weeks will do.
-Once the plant is flowering, increase waterings to up to twice a week.
+Once the plant is flowering, increase waterings once a week if there's no rainfall.
 Too much water can be a death sentence for lavender plants, so always pay attention to rainfall.
 During a week of heavy rain, you don't need to water.

 If you bring potted lavender inside for the winter, water infrequently.
 The plant won't need as much water during the cold months since it will be in dormancy mode.